angelinuxx/npm-lens.nvim/README.md

 #### 🧭 Roadmap

-- [ ] Configurable highlight groups for each version state
+- [x] Configurable highlight groups for each version state
+- [ ] Make Wanted and Latest labels and highlight group configurable
 - [ ] Auto-load plugin only in Node.js projects (currently activates in `package.json` files only)
 - [ ] Expose an API to get overall project dependency status: